 When an investor decides to leave the fund they take their share.
 Hopefully they get back a positive return.
-And over the medium to long term (10 to 15 years) that is usually the case for many types of investment.
-Not always though - and no-one knows what might happen in the future.
+The aim is to provide a positive return over the medium to long term (10 to 15 years) which is usually the case for many types of investment.
+Not always though and no-one knows what might happen in the future.